 This is part 3 in our blog series about source documents.
-In parts 1 and 2 we explained what source documents are, why they’re important and also how our clients deal with them.
-Today we will look at how the legislation which guides us as BAS Agents impacts on the way we work with source documents.
+In parts 1 and 2 we explained what source documents are, why they’re important, and also how our clients deal with them.
+Today we will look at how the legislation which guides us as BAS Agents impacts the way we work with source documents.

 The Code of Professional Conduct

 If you’re a BAS Agent, you will be well aware of the Code of Professional Conduct by which we are all directed to behave when working with our clients.
 The Code of Conduct for the uninitiated is a set of guidelines for registered Tax and BAS Agents within the legislation known as “Tax Agent Services Act 2009”.
 The code covers 14 principles under 5 main areas:

 I am certainly not going to explain all 14 principles here (if you’re interested go here: Code of Professional Conduct), but I am going to look specifically at 2 of them and how they relate to our working with our clients’ source documents.